liuzh811/FireRegimeWestUS/README.md

 2. The Manuscript is under review in PLOS ONE now.

 3. The data folder contains the data used in the manuscript.
-4. The r_code folder contain the main R codes for analysis and plot.
+4. The r_code folder contains the main R codes for analysis and plot.